ThailandOfficial Name: Kingdom of Thailand

 Medical treatment is generally adequate in Thailand’s urban areas.
 In Bangkok, Chiang Mai, and Pattaya good facilities exist for routine, long-term, and emergency health care.
 Basic medical care is available in rural areas, but English-speaking providers are rare.

 Medical tourism is a rapidly growing industry.
 The most common procedures that people undergo on medical tourism trips include cosmetic and other elective surgery, dentistry, and heart surgery.
-If you are interested in traveling to Thailand for medical purposes, you should consult with your local physician before traveling and also refer to information on medical tourism from the U.S. Centers for Disease Control (CDC).
+If you are interested in traveling to Thailand for medical purposes, please thoroughly research the certification and reputation of the medical facility and medical practitioners prior to any procedures.
+In October 2014, a British national died while undergoing elective surgery performed in a Bangkok clinic by an unqualified physician.
+You should consult with your local physician before traveling and also refer to information on medical tourism from the U.S. Centers for Disease Control (CDC).

 Alcoholic beverages, medications, and drugs you purchase in Thailand may be more potent or of a different composition than similar ones in the United States.
 Several U.S. citizen tourists die in Thailand each year of apparent premature heart attacks after having consumed alcohol or drugs.
 Many pharmacies in Thailand do not require a prescription.
 Counterfeit medications have entered the wholesale distribution network in South East Asia.
 If you must buy medication locally, we recommend that you purchase it from an international chain pharmacy.
 If you have a chronic medical problem, you should bring enough of your maintenance medicine (up to a 30-day supply) and not rely on purchasing your medication from the local economy.
 Please see Special Circumstances, above for restrictions on importing medication for personal use.